 Step-by-Step Guide to Effective Contract Closeout

-A methodical approach to contract closeout can save you from last-minute chaos.
-Here's a step-by-step guide to ensure nothing is overlooked.
+A methodical contract closeout prevents last-minute chaos and ensures a smooth transition.
+Below is an optimized, step-by-step guide for construction professionals to ensure nothing is overlooked.

 Step 1: Verify Scope Completion